MEAL CHARGE POLICY

-The school Committee is committed to providing students with healthy, nutritious meals each day so they can focus on school work, while also maintaining the financial integrity of meal programs and minimizing any impact on students with meal charges.
-However, unpaid meal charges place a large financial burden on the school district, as food services is a self-supporting entity within the district.
+The School Committee is committed to providing students with healthy, nutritious meals each day so they can focus on school work, while also maintaining the financial integrity of meal programs and minimizing any impact on students with meal charges.
+However, unpaid meal charges place a large financial burden on the school district, as food services is primarily a self-supporting entity within the district.
 The purpose of this policy is to ensure compliance with federal reporting requirements of the USDA Child Nutrition Program, as well as provide oversight and accountability for the collection of outstanding student meal balances.

 The provisions of this policy pertain to regular priced school meals only.
 The School Committee will provide a regular meal to students who forget or lose their lunch money.

 Meal Charges and Balances

 Students will pay for meals at the regular rate approved by the School Committee and for their meal status (regular, reduced-price, or free) each day.Payment options will be delineated in student handbooks and provided to parents of incoming students.
 After the balance reaches zero and enters the negative, students will not be allowed to purchase a la carte items including but not limited to a second entrée, snack, ice cream, or an additional beverage.
 The student will still be allowed to take a meal, and that meal will continue to be charged to the account at the standard lunch rate based on their meal status.
 The parent/guardian is responsible for any meal charges incurred.
 If there is a financial hardship, a parent/guardian should contact food services directly to discuss payment options such as an individualized repayment plan.